-- TIER I: One team member should comprise the role as the Key Personnel for the Project, and should have the following Tier I skills, experience, and knowledge: - o Project Manager (PM) - This team member shall serve as the overall PM for the CM services and, if awarded the CM/GC Construction Project Contract, GC construction services.
-The PM shall be the main point of communication for the Project team; - This team member shall remain in this role for the duration of the Project and is not permitted to fulfill any Tier II or Tier III responsibilities; - This team member shall have a minimum of 10 years of industry experience and shall have demonstrated experience and expertise on a similar role in the delivery of projects of a similar scope, value, nature, and complexity to the Project; and - Anticipated time commitment: 100% throughout the duration of the Project.
+- This team member shall remain in this role for the duration of the Project and is not permitted to fulfill any Tier II or Tier III responsibilities; - This team member shall have a minimum of 10 years of industry experience and shall have demonstrated experience and expertise on a similar role in the delivery of projects of a similar scope, value, nature, and complexity to the Project; and - Anticipated time commitment: 50-100% throughout the duration of the Project.

-- TIER II: The following staff members shall comprise Key Personnel for the Project, and should have the following Tier II skills, experience, and knowledge: - o Construction Manager - This team member shall be responsible for providing construction and constructability expertise, construction phasing, and seeking innovative solutions during preconstruction services; - This team member shall have a minimum of 10 years of experience in construction and management of construction on highway projects similar in scope, value, nature, and complexity of the Project; and - Anticipated time commitment: 50-75% during preconstruction, 100% during construction (if applicable). - o Scheduling Expert/Project Controls - This team member shall be responsible for managing the Project schedule and Project risk; - This team member shall have a minimum of 7 years of industry experience specific to this expertise and be able to confidently use the scheduling software of choice as shown in Section 1.14 of this RFP; and - Anticipated time commitment: Depending on the number, size, and complexity of construction packages, may be committed 30-50% during preconstruction, 50-75% during construction (if applicable). - o Quality Manager - This team member shall be responsible for quality assurance during the preconstruction phase and if a CAP is successfully negotiated this position may transition into managing Contractor Project quality control throughout construction; - This team member shall have a minimum of 7 years of industry experience specific to this expertise; and - Anticipated time commitment: Depending on the number, size, and complexity of construction packages, may be committed 30-50% during preconstruction, 75-100% during construction (if applicable). - o Cost Estimator - This team member shall be responsible for providing ROM cost estimates and OPCCs during preconstruction services; - This team member shall have a minimum of 7 years of industry experience specific to this expertise; and - Anticipated time commitment: Depending on the number, size, and complexity of construction packages, may be committed 30-60% during preconstruction, and 10% during construction (if applicable). - o Environmental Specialist - This team member shall be responsible for providing input on all environmental issues, for example the incorporation and construction of erosion control measures into the Stormwater Management Plan (SWMP) and permanent water quality;
+- TIER II: The following staff members shall comprise Key Personnel for the Project, and should have the following Tier II skills, experience, and knowledge: - Construction Manager - This team member shall be responsible for providing construction and constructability expertise, construction phasing, and seeking innovative solutions during preconstruction services; - This team member shall have a minimum of 10 years of experience in construction and management of construction on highway projects similar in scope, value, nature, and complexity of the Project; and - Anticipated time commitment: 50-75% during preconstruction, 100% during construction (if applicable). - Scheduling Expert/Project Controls - This team member shall be responsible for managing the Project schedule and Project risk; - This team member shall have a minimum of 7 years of industry experience specific to this expertise and be able to confidently use the scheduling software of choice as shown in Section 1.14 of this RFP; and - Anticipated time commitment: Depending on the number, size, and complexity of construction packages, may be committed 30-50% during preconstruction, 50-75% during construction (if applicable). - Quality Manager - This team member shall be responsible for quality assurance during the preconstruction phase and if a CAP is successfully negotiated this position may transition into managing Contractor Project quality control throughout construction; - This team member shall have a minimum of 7 years of industry experience specific to this expertise; and - Anticipated time commitment: Depending on the number, size, and complexity of construction packages, may be committed 30-50% during preconstruction, 75-100% during construction (if applicable). - Cost Estimator - This team member shall be responsible for providing ROM cost estimates and OPCCs during preconstruction services; - This team member shall have a minimum of 7 years of industry experience specific to this expertise; and - Anticipated time commitment: Depending on the number, size, and complexity of construction packages, may be committed 30-60% during preconstruction, and 10% during construction (if applicable). - Environmental Specialist - This team member shall be responsible for providing input on all environmental issues, for example the incorporation and construction of erosion control measures into the Stormwater Management Plan (SWMP) and permanent water quality;